 - 1 1/2 teaspoons sea salt, plus more to taste

-To a large pot of boiling, salted water add the potatoes.
+To a large pot of boiling, salted water over high heat add the potatoes.
 Cook until tender throughout, but not falling apart, about 15 minutes - it really depends on the potatoes.

 Melt 6 tablespoons of the butter gently in a small saucepan over medium-low heat.
 Stir in the garlic, and allow to steep there over low heat for 5-10 minutes.
 Remove from heat.
 You can either leave the garlic bits in, or strain them out.
 Either way, at this point, stir in the saffron (if using), and a pinch of salt, and set aside.